 In this Instant Pot review, I want to talk less about ‘me me me’ and ‘my Instant Pot’ and more about why I think YOU will love the Instant Pot.
 (The Instant Pot club is sooo fun.
 Promise.)

 Let’s start this Instant Pot review with what the Instant Pot (or ‘Instapot’ as some people call it) is exactly.
 The Instant Pot is an electric, multi-use programmable pressure cooker.

 The Instant Pot makes ‘one-pot cooking’ sooo easy because it replaces so many appliances.
 It isn’t just one appliance, but 6, 7, 9, or 10 depending on the model you use.

 The Instant Pot Duo 7-in-1 and Instant Pot Duo Plus 9-in-1 models are the most popular.
-The 7-in-1 model (the one I own, although it is currently sold out in the UK) performs these functions:
+The 7-in-1 model (the one I own) performs these functions:

 The 9-in-1 model performs two additional functions:

 - Cake/Egg Maker

 - Sterilize (good for canning, baby bottles, etc.)